-Graduates of this program, after successfully completing national boards, are qualified to work in every area of anesthesia as clinical practitioners, researchers, administrators, and educators throughout the United States and in the armed forces.
+Upon successful completion of the National Certification Examination, graduates of the BS to DNAP track are qualified to work in every area of anesthesia as clinical practitioners, researchers, administrators, and educators throughout the United States and in the armed forces.

 Each individual is a being with inherent value deserving respect and consideration.
 This theme is emphasized throughout the curriculum as issues of research, technology and values are discussed.

 The Nurse Anesthesia program was preceded by the diploma program at Sacred Heart Hospital (Yankton) in 1942 and the baccalaureate program at Mount Marty College initiated in 1971.
 It was upgraded to a Master's program in 1983.